hablutzel1/jaime-hablutzel-linux-profile/README.md

 * Support the configuration required to send emails directly from the terminal, e.g. with mailx.
 * Evaluate to put my home folder under version control with etckeeper, with everything but Bash related configuration files excluded by default (see https://serverfault.com/questions/411494/etckeeper-on-custom-directory/411512#comment812342_411512).
 * Explore if GitHub imposes a quota on the number of fetches on a repository (from the same or different locations) because it was observed in `ocsp-1.llamainternal.com` that there were apparently a lot of cron/git/git-remote-http processes opened/frozen at a given time and that triggered the OOM killer.
-* Configure my .forward defaulting to my personal email, but allowing it to be overridden, maybe with a variable like JHLP_NO_AUTOLOAD_SCREEN.
+* Configure my .forward defaulting to my personal email, but allowing it to be overridden, maybe with a variable like JHLP_NO_MULTIPLEXER.
 * Apparently this type of personal configuration projects are called Dotfiles (https://github.com/ajmalsiddiqui/dotfiles and https://www.freecodecamp.org/news/dive-into-dotfiles-part-1-e4eb1003cff6/).
 TODO research more on this practice and into the standard tooling that they use.
 * Confirm if we are following the guidelines of the TLCL book, "Modifying the Environment", "Which Files Should We Modify?".
 * Try to automatically configure Codex CLI (https://github.com/microsoft/Codex-CLI) in all the hosts where this profile gets configured.
 Maybe the sensitive credentials could be expected to be provided in the first log in.